ISAITB/docs-tdl/source/constructs/index.rst

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"
+    :delim: |

-    @desc, no, A description for this step to display to the user and to include in the test session log.
+    @desc | no | A description for this step to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
+    @from | yes | The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @handler, no, The :ref:`messaging handler<handlers>` to use for this messaging step.
+    @handler | no | The :ref:`messaging handler<handlers>` to use for this messaging step.
 If not specified (for transactional messaging) the ``txnid`` attribute is required.
-    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
+    @hidden | no | A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
-    @id, no, The ID for the step.
+    @id | no | The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
-    @invert, no, A boolean flag determining whether the step's result should be inverted (default is "false").
+    @invert | no | A boolean flag determining whether the step's result should be inverted (default is "false").
 Setting to "true" will expect a communication failure to complete the step as a success.
-    @level, no, The severity level to be considered when this step fails.
+    @level | no | The severity level to be considered when this step fails.
 Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
 See :ref:`tdl-steps-common-level` for further details.
-    @reply, no, A boolean flag indicating that this communication should be presented as a reply (default is "false").
+    @reply | no | A boolean flag indicating that this communication should be presented as a reply (default is "false").
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
+    @stopOnError | no | A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
-    @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
+    @to | yes | The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @txnid, no, The ID of the transaction this ``send`` belongs to.
-If not specified (for non-transactional messaging) the ``handler`` attribute is required. config, no, Zero or more elements containing configuration values pertinent to sending.
-Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. documentation, no, Rich text content that provides further information on the current step. input, no, Zero or more elements for the input parameters.
-See :ref:`handlers-inputs-outputs` for details. property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
+    @txnid | no | The ID of the transaction this ``send`` belongs to.
+If not specified (for non-transactional messaging) the ``handler`` attribute is required. config | no | Zero or more elements containing configuration values pertinent to sending.
+Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. documentation | no | Rich text content that provides further information on the current step. input | no | Zero or more elements for the input parameters.
+See :ref:`handlers-inputs-outputs` for details. property | no | Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
 Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.

 The ``send`` step results in the messaging handler being notified that it needs to send content.
 Recall that the actual sending always takes place through the message handler implementation.
 The ``send`` step simply acts as the signal to do so.